Q&A: Cancer in Wales

 Like in Wales, in Denmark if you have obvious or alarming symptoms these are almost always picked up.
 The challenge is how better to diagnose those patients with vague or harder-to-spot symptoms.

-As a result of the fact finding visit - pilot schemes have recently started in the Cwm Taf and Abertawe Bro Morgannwg health board areas for GPs to refer patients with less obvious symptoms to diagnostic centres - where the aim is to complete all the necessary tests in one visit.
+As a result of the fact-finding visit, schemes have started in the Cwm Taf and Abertawe Bro Morgannwg health board areas for GPs to refer patients with less obvious symptoms to diagnostic centres - where the aim is to complete all the necessary tests in one visit.

 In Neath Port Talbot and Ogmore Valley GP surgeries now have the option to refer patients to a "one-stop" clinic - they have vague symptoms which the doctor suspects may be cancer.